 - Maintain a GPA of 2.7 or higher (the minimum required for most credential programs)

 - Meet with a counselor two times each school year

 - Have an official SCC Educational Plan leading to transfer

-- Participate in Pathways to Teaching activities (Transfer workshops, Future Teacher Conferences, SCC TEACH and many more!)
+- Participate in Pathways to Teaching activities (SCC TEACH, President's Volunteer Service Award, Transfer workshops, Future Teacher Conferences, and many more!)